xmedinavei/az-deviceflow-auth-app/README.md

-# Azure AD Authentication with MSAL in Python (Dockerized)
+# Azure AD Authentication with MSAL and Microsoft Graph in Python (Dockerized)

 This project demonstrates Azure Active Directory (Azure AD) authentication using the Microsoft Authentication Library (MSAL) in a containerized Python console application.
-The app authenticates users and displays their profile information and upcoming calendar events.
+The app authenticates users, interacts with Microsoft Graph API to manage user data and calendar events.

 ## What Does This App Do?

 1. Authenticates user via Device Code Flow
 2. Retrieves user's profile information (display name)
 3. Fetches up to 5 upcoming calendar events
-4. Displays authentication tokens
+4. Creates a new calendar event automatically

 Example output: